PART ONE: SEED, at Paul Kasmin Gallery

 Regardless of the social changes and constrictions, there is the unconscious psyche itself, with all of its bizarreness and tendency towards ambiguous imagery.
 This is seen in Sophia Narrett’s allegorical embroidery pieces, which expresses the complexity and politically contradictory nuance of a contemporary psyche.

 Narrett explained to me that it takes six to eight months of labor to complete a piece, which begins with a mixture of fantasy and personal experience.
-Delicately, with thread and needle, her pieces hang on the wall, inviting viewers to swirl within the weavings, decipher the symbolism, and voyeuristically wonder upon the remnants of highly personal associations.
+Delicately, with needle and thread, her pieces hang on the wall, inviting viewers to swirl within the weavings, decipher the symbolism, and voyeuristically wonder upon the remnants of highly personal associations.

 Her creations are genuine expressions of an artist who engages with the imagery of the unconscious.
 The series of highly original pieces are diaristic portrayals of the psyche, which does not curtail to politeness or rationality, and instead acts as a sampling of rich symbolic motifs, ripe for contemplation.